hmxmilohax/rock-band-3-deluxe/readme.md

 ## RPCS3

 ### ***I can't find `BLUS30463` in `\dev_hdd0\game\`!***
 * You do not have the latest update for Rock Band 3 installed in RPCS3.
-[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it.
+[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it. *If it doesn't download, right-click it and select `Save link as...`.
+If your browser says it "can't be downloaded safely, ignore it and select `Keep`.*

 ### ***Rock Band 3 no longer shows up in the game list!***
 * You are not supposed to touch any of the files where your vanilla game disc is installed.
 Re-extract your disc and install Rock Band 3 Deluxe to `\dev_hdd0\game\BLUS30463\`.
 If it's installed correctly, it will look like this: